-The Pima County Fair will host a joint public outreach effort by Pima County Health and the University of Arizona Petersen Clinics—the latter’s focus being on raising awareness about HIV and AIDS prevention.
+The Pima County Fair will host a joint public outreach effort by Pima County Health and the University of Arizona Petersen HIV Clinics—the latter’s focus being on raising awareness about HIV and AIDS prevention.

 The fair—which begins tomorrow and runs through the end of the month (April 20-30)—draws about 300,000 attendees over the two weeks of 4-H competitions, concerts and other mini-events throughout the larger fair.